SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

-\paragraph{Resource or time constrained} Populations can experience elevated \spasadj risks and decreased ability to respond to \spasadj threats if they have limited access to technology or other resources (e.g., money, devices, connectivity) or limited ability to set aside time to cope with threats. \Users experiencing this risk factor face constraints that go beyond what is typical.
+\paragraph{Resource or time constrained} Populations can experience elevated \spasadj risks and decreased ability to respond to \spasadj threats if they have limited access to technology or other resources (e.g., money, devices, connectivity), or limited ability to set aside time to cope with risks. \Users experiencing this risk factor face constraints that go beyond what is typical.
 Individuals with low-SES, for example, may not be able to afford private personal devices, or may need to rely on old devices that can no longer receive security updates~\cite{elliott2015:straighttalk,vashistha2018examining, sleeper2019tough, vitak2018knew}.

-\Users may also face extraordinary time constraints.
-Political workers, for example, operate within extremely limited election timelines, which can make it challenging to set up the security infrastructure needed to counter nation-state attackers~\cite{consolvo2021why}.
+\Users can also face extraordinary time constraints.
+Political workers, for example, operated within extremely limited election timelines, which made it challenging to set up the security infrastructure needed to counter nation-state attackers~\cite{consolvo2021why}.
 Hospital emergency departments similarly ``have strong availability demands ... and must provide services as quickly as possible''~\cite{stobert2020understanding}, leading to password reuse and use of unsecured personal devices in a sensitive work context.

 \paragraph{Underserved accessibility needs} Some \users have accessibility needs that are underserved by current technology, contributing to their \spasadj risks.
-In our dataset, this included accessibility needs due to a disability, a cognitive impairment, a language barrier, or developmental maturity.
+In our dataset, this included accessibility needs due to a disability, neurodiversity, a language barrier, or developmental maturity.
 Inaccessible technology can cause anxiety about, and susceptibility to, potential attacks.